isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-singapores-sporting-greats.md

 The 1990s and beyond also witnessed the start of a more professional approach towards sports in Singapore.
 Swimmers  such as Mark Chay and Nicholette Teo  headed for further education and training in the US in a bid to strike a better bal- ance between sports and studies.
 Others followed, including Quah Ting Wen and of course 2014 Asian Games gold medallist Joseph Schooling – arguably the most  successful product among our US-based swimmers.
 Also giving swimming a high profile was Tao Li, who won Asian Games gold medals in 2006 and 2010 and, even  more impressively, came in fifth in the final of the women’s 100-metre butterfly at the 2008 Beijing Olympics

 Starting with Jin Junhong in the 1990s, table tennis – boosted by the import of  foreign talents – rose to a whole new level.
 With her fourth placing in the women’s  singles at the 2000 Sydney Olympics, she created a path for the likes of Li Jiawei and Feng Tianwei who eventually won Olympic medals for Singapore.
 Today, there is still a gap between the city state and major sport- ing powers but prospects are bright with the import of foreign athletes to complement local stars, investments in infrastructure and talent, monetary incentives for sport-ing success in major competitions, better sponsorships and a growing appreciation among people of the role of sports in soci- ety.
 World beaters in sports are no longer a rarity as the city-state seeks a superior standing among nations in the sporting  arena – a standing which it hopes will mir- ror its glowing reputation in other fields  that Singapore has thus far excelled in.

+Feng Tianwei was part of Singapore’s women’s table tennis team that won a silver medal at the 2008 Beijing Olympics.
+She clinched bronze in the women’s singles at the 2012 London Olympics.
+Courtesy of Sport Singapore.

+Former national sailor Benedict Tan successfully juggled sports and studies, and clinched gold in the 1994 Hiroshima Asian Games.
+Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.

+Retired national shooter Lee Wung Yew competed in three Olympics, six Asian Games and 11 Southeast Asian Games.
+Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.

+National sailor Colin Cheng came in 15th out of 49 boats in the men’s Laser event at the 2012 London Olympics.
+Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.

+ 2014 Asian Games gold medallist Joseph Schooling is arguably the most successful product among our US-based swimmers.
+Courtesy of Singapore National Olympic Council, image by Danny Toh from the book 50est: Stirring Stories For The Singapore Soul.

 #### **Paralympian Winners**